2017 Annual Report on

 |Killed in stock||Killed after being |

 Degree of discomfort

 Laboratory animals used in practical education usually experience little discomfort.
-This partly explains why the majority of animal experiments at Utrecht University are associated with mild discomfort (72.3%).
+This partly explains why the majority of animal experiments at Utrecht University are associated with mild discomfort (79.8%).
 In research at the UMC Utrecht, there was relatively more surgery performed on animals, which explains the higher levels of discomfort there.
-The distribution of the number of animal experiments over the various categories of discomfort remained virtually the same as in 2015.
+The distribution of the number of animal experiments over the various categories of discomfort was better than in 2016: more animals experienced less discomfort.